celsoendo/zipcode2015-holmes/README.md

 If you choose one of the listings, you'll see all the details of the listing and you can call the agent right away.

 ## To use
-- Clone this repo onto your desktop
+- Fork/Clone this repo onto your desktop
 - Open iOS-app/Holmes/Holmes.xcodeproj in XCode-7.1
+- Compile!
+- Note: This App is optimized for iPhone 6! :)

 ##Team Members